 Problems of dryness in the vagina

-Characteristics of vaginal dryness
+What is vaginal dryness

-VAGINAL DRYNESS is characterized by the lack of lubrication of the vagina which can produce itching, irritation or discomfort, an, in sexual intercourse, it is the cause of pain on penetration.
+Vaginal dryness is characterized by the lack of lubrication of the vagina which can produce itching, irritation or discomfort, an, in sexual intercourse, it is the cause of pain on penetration.
 In addition, moisture loss implies the reduction of protective flora and its easier to acquire vaginal infections.